Anthony

 with a porous micro/nano hierarchical structure.
 The method

-comprises the following steps of adding phenol and vitamin C into
+comprises the following steps of adding phenol and vitamin C

-a mixed culture of copper ion and ammonia water under the
+into a mixed culture of copper ion and ammonia water under the

-condition of one atmosphere at the temperature of 10 to 30 DEG C;
+condition of one atmosphere at the temperature of 10 to 30 DEG

-method, special equipment and reaction conditions are not
+preparation method, special equipment and reaction conditions

-environment-friendly and suitable for large-scale industrial
+like, and is environment-friendly and suitable for large-scale

-production.
+industrial production.

 Method for preparing ultrafine copper powder for electronic